andreazignoli/pyoxynet/README.md

 * The *inference* model: it takes some CPET data as input and it provides an estimation of the exercise intensity domains
 * The *generator* model: it generates new synthetic CPET data

-You can read more about the rationale and the technology behind the *Oxynet* project at the following links:

-* [Research](https://www.sciencedirect.com/science/article/abs/pii/S1746809423002690) paper about the application of the collective intelligence concept to the automatic interpretation of CPET with AI techniques
-* [Review](https://link.springer.com/article/10.1007%2Fs11332-019-00557-x) paper on the AI technologies applied to exercise cardiopulmonary and metabolic data processing
-* [Research](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0229466) implementing an LSTM neural networks to the estimation of VO2 during cycling exercise (regressor)
-* [Research](https://www.tandfonline.com/doi/abs/10.1080/17461391.2019.1587523?journalCode=tejs20) implementing an LSTM neural networks to the estimation of the intensity domain during incremental exercise (classifier)
-* [Research](https://www.tandfonline.com/doi/abs/10.1080/17461391.2020.1866081?journalCode=tejs20) implementing a crowd sourcing and CNN inference to the problem of determining the intensity domain during incremental exercise (classifier)
-* [Research](https://www.overleaf.com/read/fcmwscvyhtfq) generating synthetic CPET data with conditional GANs
-* [Research](https://www.mdpi.com/1424-8220/23/2/826) from regression to generation to explanation
-* [LinkedIn article](https://www.linkedin.com/pulse/oxynet-collective-intelligence-approach-test-andrea-zignoli/) about the Oxynet project
-* [Blog article](https://andreazignoli.github.io/blog-post-5/) about the problem of adopting AI models in the interpretation of CPET data
-* [Medium Story](https://medium.com/@andrea.zignoli/automatic-interpretation-of-cardiopulmonary-exercise-tests-with-deep-learning-2c9b3920ad51) about how to use the Python package to make an inference on a generic CPET file
-* [Medium Story](https://medium.com/@andrea.zignoli/automatic-generation-of-cardiopulmonary-exercise-tests-with-deep-learning-d1f2cab4e765) about how to use the Python package with a generic CPET file about how to use the Python package to generate a fake-but-realistic CPET file

-<p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started